fineanmol/plant-tree/README.md

-🌿 Updated on Mon, 04 Aug 2025 08:31:57 GMT
+🌲 Updated on Mon, 04 Aug 2025 09:54:48 GMT

-> "Any fool can write code that a computer can understand."
+> "Before software can be reusable, it first has to be usable."